top of page

 The carpets and the pews were funded by interest from the Jos Smollan bequest.

-A list of the Hebrew names of those eligible to be called up for Torah readings from 1950/1951 - provided by Graham Brodovcky - suggests a substantial community, but the outflow of families now outpaced the influx of new ones.
-I estimate the community now numbered 30 families at this point.
-Some new names at this time include; Harry Stein (Vryburg Wholesalers), Basil Frank (Boerehelpmekaar), Sam Horwitz (Die Boerehelpmekaar), Benny Kaerstad (pharmacist) and Seymour Hoffman (a GP).
+A 1950/1951 list of those eligible for Torah readings suggests a community of approximately 30 families.
+New names included; Harry Stein (Vryburg Wholesalers), Basil Frank (Boerehelpmekaar), Sam Horwitz (Die Boerehelpmekaar), Benny Kaerstad (pharmacist) and Seymour Hoffman (a GP).
 The Horwitz family has a Taung-Dry Harts connection.
 Sam Horwitz grew up in Dry Harts and in Vryburg and was joined by his mother Shaila Annie Horwitz (nee Bayer) joined the family from Kimberley.
 Also on the list are Leo Galgut, brother of Anne Joffe, visiting from Joburg and Basil Goldman, visiting from Wepenaar.
 His wife Mickey was a Silbert.
-In the late 1950's Lea and Simon Lieberthal passed away.
-The patriarch and matriarch of the community were no more.
-At the end of 1959 Harry and Anne Joffe left Vryburg - the loss of other central figures.
-The ensuing decades witnessed a steady decline.

 "You may be interested to hear an anecdote which seems to prove that we may remember more than we think we do.
 We have a cousin who lives in Somerset West, near to Cape Town.
 About 12-15 years ago when we were visiting them they took us to see their newly-built, downscaled shul.
 In a focal point in the men’s section was a large wooden chair which I suddenly remembered knowing well from my early years in Vryburg.
 I could even remember exactly where it had stood, next to the Aron Kodesh area in the Vryburg shul.
 The inscription on the chair confirmed it was indeed the special chair of the old Mr. Lieberthal, a very distinctive shape.
 I afterwards found out that it was given to the Somerset West shul by a former Vryburger, Rohloff, who had moved to Somerset West."